 Let’s move onto the shoulder patch, which has also received a slight material update.
-While the stick-in-rink used to be embroidered, it is now sublimated.
 Take a look:

 The shoulder patch shown in this picture is comprised of only one layer, which should reduce the weight and bulk of the jersey.
 Although it reminds me of the sublimated-plastic patches on Reebok Premiers, the ones on the new Adizero system are jacquared fabric and therefore softer.

 Lastly, it looks like the NHL Centennial patch is still located on the right sleeve.
 Nothing has changed with it as far as I can tell.

 When the 8 WCoH jerseys were unveiled last year, some of the things people noticed first were the dotted shoulders and perforated numbers.
 The Canucks decided to go with the standard customization kit along with mandatory dotted shoulders.
 Fortunately, the Adidas triple stripes and SAP ad are not present.

 While Adidas originally intended for all teams to also use perforated numbers, some protested the cost and restrictions of doing so as kits were only available through the company.